ericyeung/dot-files/README.md

 dot-files
 =========

-Config files because the defaults suck.
+Config files because the defaults are bad.